aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Visual rendering/CreateHelpBox.md

 ## Parameters

-- `id`: the `helpboxid` to use.
+- `id`: The `helpboxid` to use.
 There is an overload without this parameter that will use the existing value.
 NOTE: if this is sent and MainManager.`mashcommandalt` is true (sequential keys is set in the settings):
     - 4 (`TappingKey`) is overriden to 8 (`RandomTappingKeysTimer`)
     - 10 (`RandomTappingBar`) is overriden to 8 (`RandomTappingKeysTimer`)
     - 11 (`RandomPressKeyTimer`) is overriden to 8 (`RandomTappingKeysTimer`)